I might not say anything, but that doesn't mean I don't have an opinion

 1. Get to know yourself better

 Knowing yourself: your strengths, your limits, your weaknesses, your talents.
 It’s a good way to free yourself from the gaze of others and to protect yourself from their critiques or judgements.
-We know it, you know it, we make quick judgements about other people, so don’t let them define us and take the time to think about who we really are, in order to define ourselves.
+We know it, you know it, we make quick judgements about other people, so don’t let them define us and take the time to think about whom we really are, in order to define ourselves.
 And finally, give importance to the way you look at yourself.
 Validation doesn’t just come from others and the way they look at you.
 Your opinion counts too.
 If you’re proud of something, don’t wait for other people to share your opinion or validate your pride.
 Because revealing your true thoughts, daring to speak also shows your character: the unreserved, assuming, visible person that you really are.

 2. Accept you won’t please everyone

 It’s often by wanting to avoid criticism that we stop ourselves from saying what we think.
 Have you never hidden your opinion, put your individuality aside so as not to shock or out of fear of being rejected?
 It’s impossible to please everyone.
-It sounds banal but it’s a fact.
+It sounds banal, but it’s a fact.
 A fact that must be taken fully into account in order to be able to finally say what we think.